 - MS SQL Server 2019

 they are both identified as Microsoft SQL Server 2019.

 Similarly, if all minor versions of a product use the same license, they are reported in the form 10.x; and if a product is a component of a licensed suite or bundle, requires no license, or if all versions use the same license, then the version is reported as Generic.
 If the discovery data is insufficient for the DSL to confidently identify the version or edition, it is set to (Inconclusive).

-Matching discovered software with items in the DSL also enables the dashboards to identify which software requires a license and which doesn't.
+Matching discovered software with items in the DSL also enables the dashboards to identify which software requires a license and which doesn't, and which software titles are SaaS applications.
 Other than for the Software Instances tile, only software that requires a license is reported on the Software Insights dashboards.

-To access the Software Insights dashboards, click Software > Software Insights in the left navigation pane.
-The home dashboard has 7 tiles:
+To access the Software Insights dashboards, click Overview > Software Insights in the Spend Intelligence navigation bar.
+The home dashboard has the following tiles:

 - Server OS Instances: The number of instances of server operating systems in your estate.